-A CALL TO ACTION FOR YOUR PRIMARY PURCHASING ACTION
+A CTA FOR YOUR PRIMARY PURCHASING ACTION

-For most companies that are generating leads on their website, this callto-action is going to be your phone number with some text asking your visitors to call.
-Sometimes, this just needs to be a phone number with a label, like "Request a Demo.
+For most companies that are generating leads on their website, this call-to-action is going to be your phone number with some text asking your visitors to call.
+Sometimes, this just needs to be a phone number with a label, like "Help Is Available Now.
 Call (999) 555-1212."
-Most internet visitors are savvy enough to know to call when they are ready, but you still want to make it convenient and easy for them to reach out to you.
+Most Internet visitors are savvy enough to know to call when they are ready, but you still want to make it convenient and easy for them to reach out to you.
 Putting your phone number in the header on every page accomplishes this.